OHDSI/TheBookOfOhdsi/Cohorts.md

 **Cohort exit criteria**: The cohort exit event signifies when a person no longer qualifies for cohort membership.
 Cohort exit can be defined in multiple ways such as the end of the observation period, a fixed time interval relative to the initial entry event, the last event in a sequence of related observations (e.g. persistent drug exposure) or through other censoring of observation period.
 Cohort exit strategy will impact whether a person can belong to the cohort multiple times during different time intervals.\index{cohort!exit criteria}

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">In the OHDSI tools there is no distinction between inclusion and exclusion criteria.
 All criteria are formulated as inclusion criteria.
-For example, the exclusion criterium "Exclude people with prior hypertension" can be formulated as the inclusion criterium "Include people with 0 occurrences of prior hypertension".
+For example, the exclusion criterion "Exclude people with prior hypertension" can be formulated as the inclusion criterion "Include people with 0 occurrences of prior hypertension".
 </div>\EndKnitrBlock{rmdimportant}

 ## Concept Sets {#conceptSets}